Fast and General Simulation of L\'evy-driven Ornstein Uhlenbeck processes for Energy Derivatives: Error Control

+A key theoretical property of the FGMC algorithm is that its numerical error can be explicitly controlled for any CF that vanishes at infinity.
+This condition holds for all IA Lévy-driven OU, while for FA processes it can be achieved through a suitable transformation, as we have discussed in Section~\ref{subsec:cpsimul}.

-We can distinguish two cases, depending on the speed of decay for the CF modulus at infinity: \begin{itemize} \item[(i)] the decay is \textit{exponential}, i.e.\ $\forall t \geq 0$ there exists $B,\ell,\omega>0$ such that, for sufficiently large $\abs{u}$, the following bound holds
+For every fixed $t>0$, we distinguish two main cases, depending on the decay of the CF modulus: \begin{itemize}[noitemsep,topsep=2pt] \item[(i)] the decay is \textit{exponential}, i.e.\ there exist constants $B,\ell,\omega>0$ such that, for sufficiently large $\abs{u}$, the following bound holds